kimtth/awesome-azure-openai-llm/README.md

   - [INTERS: Unlocking the Power of Large Language Models in Search with Instruction Tuning](https://arxiv.org/abs/2401.06532): INTERS covers 21 search tasks across three categories: query understanding, document understanding, and query-document relationship understanding.
 The dataset is designed for instruction tuning, a method that fine-tunes LLMs on natural language instructions. [git](https://github.com/DaoD/INTERS) [12 Jan 2024]
   - [RAG vs Fine-tuning](https://arxiv.org/abs/2401.08406): Pipelines, Tradeoffs, and a Case Study on Agriculture.
 [16 Jan 2024]
   - [The Power of Noise: Redefining Retrieval for RAG Systems](https://arxiv.org/abs/2401.14887): No more than 2-5 relevant docs + some amount of random noise to the LLM context maximizes the accuracy of the RAG.
 [26 Jan 2024]
-  - [Corrective Retrieval Augmented Generation (CRAG)](https://arxiv.org/abs/2401.15884): Retrieval Evaluator assesses the retrieved documents and categorizes them as Correct, Ambiguous, or Incorrect1.
+  - [Corrective Retrieval Augmented Generation (CRAG)](https://arxiv.org/abs/2401.15884): Retrieval Evaluator assesses the retrieved documents and categorizes them as Correct, Ambiguous, or Incorrect.
 For Ambiguous and Incorrect documents, the method uses Web Search to improve the quality of the information.
 The refined and distilled documents are then used to generate the final output.
 [29 Jan 2024] CRAG implementation by LangGraph [git](https://github.com/langchain-ai/langgraph/blob/main/examples/rag/langgraph_crag.ipynb)
   - [RAPTOR: Recursive Abstractive Processing for Tree-Organized Retrieval](https://arxiv.org/abs/2401.18059): Introduce a novel approach to retrieval-augmented language models by constructing a recursive tree structure from documents. [git](https://github.com/run-llama/llama_index/blob/main/llama-index-packs/llama-index-packs-raptor/README.md) `pip install llama-index-packs-raptor` / [git](https://github.com/profintegra/raptor-rag) [31 Jan 2024]
   - [CRAG: Comprehensive RAG Benchmark](https://arxiv.org/abs/2406.04744): a factual question answering benchmark of 4,409 question-answer pairs and mock APIs to simulate web and Knowledge Graph (KG) search [ref](https://www.aicrowd.com/challenges/meta-comprehensive-rag-benchmark-kdd-cup-2024) [7 Jun 2024]
   - [PlanRAG](https://arxiv.org/abs/2406.12430): Decision Making.
 Decision QA benchmark, DQA.
 Plan -> Retrieve -> Make a decision (PlanRAG) [git](https://github.com/myeon9h/PlanRAG) [18 Jun 2024]